imagj/ECE365SP19/README.md

 This repository contains code for ECE 365.

-Assignment details can be found in each correstponding jupyter notebook files.
+Assignment details can be found in each corresponding jupyter notebook files.